The GAPS programme at TNG LXXI. A sub-Neptune suitable for atmospheric characterization in a multiplanet and mutually inclined system orbiting the bright K dwarf TOI-5789 (HIP 99452): Data

 We checked for possible outliers in the HARPS-N RVs by using Chauvenet's criterion, and found one at 2460213.4266 $\rm BJD_{TDB}$, which was then excluded from the analyses.
-The HARPS-N RVs have a scatter of 2.58~\ms, which is almost seven times higher than the median of the formal uncertainties, namely 0.38~\ms. They are shown in Fig.~\ref{fig:HARPSN_RVs}.
+The HARPS-N RVs have a scatter of 2.58\,\ms, which is almost seven times higher than the median of the formal uncertainties, namely 0.38\,\ms. They are shown in Fig.~\ref{fig:HARPSN_RVs}.

-The HARPS-N pipeline also provides activity indicators that can be useful to check for possible stellar activity signals in our RV time series, such as the Bisector span (\bis), the full width at half maximum (FWHM) and the contrast of the CCF, and the chromospheric CaII H\&K $S$-index and \lrhk .
-The latter has an average value of $-5.153 \pm 0.003$, indicating that the host star is magnetically inactive.
-The RVs and activity indicators are provided in Table~\ref{tab:data}.
+The HARPS-N pipeline also provides activity indicators that can be useful to check for possible stellar activity signals in our RV time series, such as the CCF bisector span (\bis), the CCF full width at half maximum (FWHM) and contrast, from which it is possible to compute the CCF equivalent width \citep{Klein2024}, and the chromospheric CaII H\&K $S$-index and \lrhk (see Fig.~\ref{fig:RVs_ActInd}).
+The latter has an average value of $-5.153 \pm 0.003$, indicating that the host star is magnetically inactive, and shows a low-amplitude long-term trend of unclear origin.
+There are no significant correlations between RVs and activity indices, being the Pearson coefficient $\left|r\right| < 0.20$.
+The RVs and activity indicators are given in Table~\ref{tab:data}.